Happy Birthday Ranveer Singh: 5 Reasons Which Make Us Say, 'Iske Jaisa Koi Hard-ich Nahi Hai'!

 He Dared To Choose The Unconventional Path When It Comes To Films

 He is the same guy who made us go 'ainvayi ainvayi' whenever he romanced the girl on-screen and then, send shivers down our spines with his menacing act in 'Padmaavat'.
-He goes massy with 'Simmba' and then, pull off a rocking act in 'Gully Boy'.
-Bollywood please note, 'iska time aa gaya'!
+He goes massy with 'Simmba' and then, pulls off a rocking act in 'Gully Boy'.
+Bollywood please note, 'Iska time aa gaya'!

 He Makes Everyone His 'Jabra Fan' With His Humility